Passerina Press

 Due to the many steps involved, it is easy to forget the details.
 I always bring a checklist into the darkroom with me so that I don't forget or miscalculate a step.

-All work surfaces are cleaned and dried, including the exposure unit vacuum frame, to avoid contaminating the delicate Dragon tissue.
+All work surfaces are cleaned and dried, including the exposure unit vacuum frame, to avoid contaminating the delicate gelatin tissue.

-Image exposure is done in two steps: Aquatint exposure (which enables a wide tonal range), and Positive exposure.
+Image exposure is done in two steps: Aquatint exposure (which enables a wide tonal range), and image positive exposure.

 We expose the film image onto photosensitized Dragon Tissue, which we cut to a size that is larger than the film, yet smaller than the copper plate.